AbhishekMankame/system-design-learning/README.md

     - No SQL: Stores unstructured data
 - Client: The consumer of your system (cound be a web app, mobile app, or anothe service)
 - Server: A backend component that processes data or stores information
+- Fault Tolerance: System continues working even when some parts fail
+- Scalability: Ability to handle increased load (horizontal or vertical scaling)
+- Throughput: Number of requests your system can handle per unit time
+- Latency: Time taken to respond to a request